Qualitative behavior of solutions for thermodynamically consistent Stefan problems with surface tension: Introduction

-This is exactly the stability condition found in Theorem \ref{lin-stability}. \\
+This is exactly the stability condition found in Theorem \ref{lin-stability}.

-In summary, we have shown that: \begin{itemize} \item The equilibria of \eqref{stefan} are precisely the critical points of the entropy functional with prescribed energy. \item The entropy functional with prescribed energy does not have local maxima in case $\Gamma_\ast$ is not connected. \item In case $\Gamma_\ast$ is connected, a necessary condition for a critical point $(u_\ast,\Gamma_\ast)$ to be a local maximum of the entropy functional with prescribed energy is inequality \eqref{var-sc}. \end{itemize} It will be shown in Theorems \ref{lin-stability} and \ref{stability} below that \begin{itemize} \item $(u_*,\Gamma_*)\in\cE$ is stable if $\Gamma_*$ is connected and $\zeta_\ast<1$. \item The latter is exactly the case if the reduced energy functional,
+In summary, we obtain: \begin{itemize} \item The equilibria of \eqref{stefan} are precisely the critical points of the entropy functional with prescribed energy. \item The entropy functional with prescribed energy does not have a local maximum $e_\ast=(u_\ast,\Gamma_\ast)$ in case $\Gamma_\ast$ is not connected. \item A necessary condition for a critical point $e_\ast=(u_\ast,\Gamma_\ast)$ to be a local maximum of the entropy functional with prescribed energy is that $\Gamma_\ast$ is connected and that inequality \eqref{var-sc} holds. \end{itemize} It will be shown in Theorems \ref{lin-stability} and \ref{stability} below that \begin{itemize} \item $(u_*,\Gamma_*)\in\cE$ is stable if $\Gamma_*$ is connected and $\zeta_\ast<1$. \item The latter is exactly the case if the reduced energy functional,

 has a strictly negative derivative at $u_\ast$. \item Any solution starting in a neighborhood of a stable equilibrium exists globally and converges to another stable equilibrium exponentially fast. \item $(u_*,\Gamma_*)\in\cE$ is always unstable if $\Gamma_*$ is disconnected, or if $\zeta_\ast>1$. \end{itemize} Hence multiple spheres (of the same radius) are always unstable for \eqref{stefan}.
-This situation is reminiscent of the onset of {\sl Ostwald ripening}. \\ The authors in \cite{Gur07} also consider the case with the Gibbs-Thomson law replaced by

-where $\alpha,\beta>0$ may also depend on the temperature.
-The modified Stefan law in this case reads
+This situation is reminiscent of the onset of {\sl Ostwald ripening}, a process that manifests itself in the way that larger structures grow while smaller ones shrink and disappear.
+Here we refer to \cite{AlFu03, AlFuKa03,AlFuKa04,AlFuKa04b,GORS09,HNO05}, \cite{Niet99}-\cite{NietVe04}, and the references therein for various aspects and results on Ostwald ripening.
+In particular, we mention that the authors in \cite{AlFu03, AlFuKa03, AlFuKa04,AlFuKa04b} use the quasi-stationary Stefan problem with surface tension (i.e., the Mullins-Sekerka problem) to model Ostwald ripening.
+Under proper scaling assumptions, the way sphere-like particles evolve is analyzed.
+Interesting and illuminating connections between various versions of the Stefan problem (mostly the Mullins-Sekerka problem) and Ostwald ripening are given in \cite{HNO05,Niet99,Niet00,Niet03,NietO01,Niet01b,NietVe04}.
+It would be of considerable interest to also pursue the effect of coarsening in the framework of the Stefan problem \eqref{stefan}.